-Students are reminded that personal communication and electronic devices (cell phones, pagers, digital cameras, MP3 players, CD players, PDA's, etc.) are the responsibility of the owner.
+Students are reminded that cell phones and tablets are the responsibility of the owner.
 Do not leave these items unattended in the classroom, change rooms, physical education areas, or library.
-The Lambton Kent District School Board and the school are not liable for damage or loss.
+The LKDSB and the school are not liable for damage or loss.
 Students are not to use cell phones during class time and/or scheduled school activities without permission of the classroom teacher.
 Improper use of these devices will result in disciplinary action.